Skip to main content

 Using the CLI in scripts

-The CLI is suitable for shell scripts and automation.
+The CLI is suitable for shell scripts, cron jobs, and CI/CD pipelines.

 Recommendations: